lzhangss/SoundShape/README.md

 # Welcome to *SoundShape*
 Here, you will find informations on a promising, yet little explored method for biacoustical analysis: the *eigensound* protocol ([MacLeod *et al.*, 2013](http://www.italian-journal-of-mammalogy.it/Geometric-Morphometric-Approaches-to-Acoustic-Signal-Analysis-in-Mammalian-Biology,77249,0,2.html)).

 Eigensound is a multidisciplinary method that crosses the bridge between Bioacoustics and Geometric Morphometrics, thus enabling the direct comparison between stereotyped calls from different species.
-Although well described by Macleod *et al.*, the method still lacked a viable platform to run the analysis, meaning that the bridge was still not *crossable* for those unfamiliar with programming codes.
+Although well described by Macleod *et al.*, the method still lacked a viable platform to run the analysis, meaning that the bridge was still not "crossable" for those unfamiliar with programming codes.

 `SoundShape` package was built to fill this gap.
 It feature functions that enable anyone to easily go from sound waves to Principal Components Analysis, using tools extracted from traditional Bioacoustics (*i.e.* [tuneR](https://cran.r-project.org/web/packages/tuneR/index.html) and [seewave](http://rug.mnhn.fr/seewave/) packages), Geometric Morphometrics (*i.e.* [geomorph](https://cran.r-project.org/web/packages/geomorph/index.html) package) and multivariate analysis (*e.g.* [stats](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/00Index.html) package).
 In addition to the original description (MacLeod *et al.,* 2013), we are currently developing a throughout paper detailing `SoundShape` (Rocha & Romano *in prep*).